Can You Dry Whites And Colors Together?

 Do you wonder if you should separate your clothes by color when you wash them?
 You’re not alone!
 Many people aren’t sure if it’s necessary to do so.

-If you’re unsure about how to sort laundry or don’t have time for multiple loads of different colored clothing, try using a mesh bag with compartments for each type (whites and darks).
+If you’re unsure how to sort laundry or don’t have time for multiple loads of different colored clothing, try using a mesh bag with compartments for each type (whites and darks).

 Can You Put Black And White Clothes In The Dryer Together?